 Each year the Karlovy Vary IFF recognises at least two exceptional figures who have made an indelible mark on the development of world cinema.

-The Festival President’s Award is given to actors, directors, and producers who have contributed in a fundamental way to the development of film, not merely in their own countries but around the world.
+The Festival President’s Award is given to actors, directors, and producers who have made a fundamental contribution to the development of film and cinema, not just in their home countries but around the world.

 - The FIPRESCI Jury Award